stefancohn/ShortFormContentCreator/README.md

 # Short-Form Content Creator
+If you are to contribute, please checkout your own branch, with the name being the feature you plan on implementing.
+Then push and send a PR.
 ## Python Script
 - This is the "app", actually creates the videos
 - Requires version 3.11, and a bunch of other packages that should be in requirements.txt.